 Host a Recruitment Event

-Recruitment events are a great way for employers to engage students while also promoting their organization on campus.
-Below is information on the different types of events employers usually host, along with logistical information on planning your event.
+Below, you will find information on the different types of events employers usually host, along with logistical information on planning your event and collaborating with our office.

 Types of events

 - Information Session: An event featuring a presentation given by one or more company representatives.
 These usually cover general information about the organization, specific details about the representative's team and/or job type, and hiring needs.
-The end of the event is often reserved for a few minutes of student Q&A. Information Sessions are a tad more structured than the two event types listed below.
+The end of the event includes a few minutes of student Q&A. Information Sessions are typically more structured than the two event types listed below.

 Planning your event

-Due to the difficulty of finding space on campus, we ask that employers reach out with their event requests at least 10 days in advance.
-You can send your initial inquiry to the Career Services team at firstname.lastname@example.org.
+To provide time for finalizing details and marketing, we ask that employers reach out with their event requests at least 7 days in advance.
+You can make your initial inquiry to the Career Services team by filling out the event request form.

 Scheduling a time

-After receiving your initial request, a member of the Career Services team will be in contact to work out the details of your event.
-This will include finalizing a date, finding a room appropriate for the size and technological needs of your event, and working out parking assistance if necessary.
+After receiving your initial request, a member of the Career Services team will be in contact within 3 business days, to work out the details of your event.
+This will include finalizing a date, coordinating any technological needs, and other details if necessary.

-We promote recruitment events on the main iSchool website, our student jobs board (iCareers), on student group Facebook pages, in our weekly Career Services newsletter, and via text both the day before and of the event.
+We promote recruitment events on the main iSchool website, our student jobs board (Handshake), on student group Facebook pages, in our weekly Career newsletter, and via listserv email reminder on the day or morning prior to the event.

-To help us advertise, we recommend employers submit a promotional blurb for their events.
+To help us advertise, we ask employers submit a 3-5 sentence description of their events.
 While we have generic event descriptions we can use, providing one of your own will give students a better idea of the nature and scope of your event.
 Submitting a flier or infographic can also be useful.

 Day of event

-The day of your event, a member of the Career Services team will meet you at the event space and help with setup.
-For Information Sessions, the team member will stay for the length of the event, though this is usually not necessary for Office Hours or iLounge Hangouts.
+The day of your event, a member of the Career Services team will help with technical setup, such as opening the Zoom room and checking audio, video, and screen sharing.
+For Information Sessions, the team member will stay for the length of the event, though this is usually not necessary for Hangouts.